§ 13-8.1-4. Procedure.

-(b) In order to apply for this relief, the prisoner, with an attending physician's written approval, or an attending physician, on behalf of the prisoner, shall file an application with the director of the department of corrections.
+(b) In order to apply for this relief, the prisoner or his or her family member or friend, with an attending physician's written approval, or an attending physician, on behalf of the prisoner, shall file an application with the director of the department of corrections.
 Within seventy-two (72) hours after the filing of any application, the director shall refer the application to the health service unit of the department of corrections for a medical report and a medical discharge plan to be completed within ten (10) days.
-Upon receipt of the medical discharge plan the director of the department of corrections shall immediately transfer the medical discharge plan together with the application to the parole board for its consideration and decision.
+Upon receipt of the medical discharge plan, the director of the department of corrections shall immediately transfer the medical discharge plan, together with the application, to the parole board for its consideration and decision.

 (c) The report shall contain, at a minimum, the following information: